AG89z/url-shortener/demos/ssr/README.md

-## Example of usage of the component with SSR
+## Example of usage of the form component with SSR

+NOT HYDRATED.
+Just to check display here.

 ```npm install```